 Various flooring materials are used in custom wine cellars, including marble, tile, slate, concrete, or vinyl.
 Ideally, floors should be sealed and insulated whenever possible.
 If concrete is present, a good concrete sealer should be used.

 Keep in mind that you should never use carpet in a wine room.
 The cool and damp conditions can encourage the growth of molds and mildew.

 The use of reclaimed wine barrels can create an exceptional and distinct look in a wine cellar.
 This wood product comes from retired oak barrels, which are recycled into new construction materials.

 Installing the Proper Wine Cellar Lighting System

-Custom wine cellar design and wine cellar installation involves installing the proper lighting system for a wine storage space.
+Custom wine cellar design and wine cellar installation involve installing the proper lighting system for a wine storage space.
 Wine cellar lighting provides just the right amount of light to illuminate and accentuate different areas of the wine room.

 LED-based lighting is ideal for a wine storage environment because it produces little heat.
 Timer and dimmer switches are recommended to minimize exposure of wine bottles to light.
 Leaving the light on for long periods of time can lead to excess heat.

 There are a range of wine cellar lighting fixtures available.
 Wall sconces add dramatic effect, and rope lighting will highlight individual bottles displayed on high reveal wine racks.

 Adding an Efficient Wine Cellar Refrigeration System

 It is of utmost importance that you choose a reliable and efficient wine cellar cooling system.
 You do not want to take chances with temperature and humidity levels.
 In Los Angeles wine cellar construction and wine cellar installation, master wine cellar builders determine the type of climate control system that is ideal for a particular wine storage space.

 There are three primary types of refrigeration systems: self-contained through-the-wall units, split systems, and ducted split systems.